 Are your colors accurate with what I see in your photos?
 Silk has a natural prism-like structure that refracts incoming light at different angles.
 This is what gives silk ribbon its iridescent appearance.
 Plant dyes, which create complex colors that contain a range of pigments, also have a similar reaction to light.
 This creates a “living” color that changes under different lighting conditions.
 Although no photograph can replicate the in-person subtleties of a product, we’ve taken great care to photograph in natural light, for best color representation.
 Be aware that computer monitors may also vary in their representation of color.

 Is your ribbon considered designer ribbon or luxury ribbon?
+Yes!
 Because our plant dyed silk ribbon is made from the highest quality silk and plant-based dyes, and is crafted in small batches by hand, it fits both of these definitions.
 But we prefer to think of our products as natural, sustainable, design-minded, and even a little bit magical—so your wedding bouquets or event decor will look sophisticated and one-of-a-kind.

 Is your ribbon considered natural ribbon?
 Absolutely.
 Silk is a natural material, and our plant dyes are all 100% natural, as well.

 How much ribbon do I need for my wedding bouquet?
 Our ribbons are sold in minimums of 3 yards, which is the usual amount needed for a single bouquet.
 If you prefer a trailing ribbon, 6 yards will create a beautifully dramatic look.
 Our brides typically prefer a wider width of ribbon for their bridal bouquet, such as 2.5 inch or 4 inch-width ribbon.